brycebaril/timestream/README.md

 Options:

   * start (required): A millisecond timestamp for the first record
-  * until (required): A millsecond timestamp for the maximum possible timestamp in this series
+  * until (required): A millisecond timestamp for the maximum possible timestamp in this series
   * interval (required): A number of milliseconds to increment each record's timestamp by
   * key: A name for the value at each record.
 Default `gen`
   * initial: An initial value for the first record.
 Default 0